Hours and Contact Information:

 The Crime Victim Compensation Board can waive some of these requirements for good cause as determined by the Board.

 Crime related expenses: In order to manage the available CVC funds, the Board has financial caps for some of the following services.
-The law specifies that no individual claim can exceed $20,000.

 - Medical and dental expenses related to injury sustained in the crime,